U.S. Department of State Seal

 LGBTQI+ Rights: There are no legal restrictions on same-sex sexual relations or the organization of lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) events in Israel.
 Israeli anti-discrimination laws protect LGBTQI+ individuals.
 Acceptance and tolerance of LGBQTI+ people vary throughout the country and from neighborhood to neighborhood.
 As of August 2014, the Law of Return allows that same-sex spouses of Jews immigrating to Israel – known as “making Aliyah” – are eligible to make Aliyah with their spouses and receive Israeli citizenship.

 The legal systems in the West Bank and Gaza Strip are based on the 1960 Jordanian penal code which prohibits consensual same-sex sexual activity.
-However, the Palestinian Authority (PA) has not prosecuted individuals suspected of such activity.
+However, the PA has not prosecuted individuals suspected of such activity.
 Societal discrimination, including from families, based on cultural and religious traditions is commonplace, making the West Bank and Gaza challenging environments for LGBTQI+ persons.
 PA security officers have harassed, abused, and sometimes arrested LGBTQI+ individuals because of their sexual orientation or gender identity.
 NGOs have reported that Hamas also harassed and detained persons in Gaza due to their sexual orientation or gender identity.

 LGBTQI+ travelers are encouraged to remain vigilant and aware of their surroundings, especially when entering religious or socially conservative areas.